pat/thinking-sphinx/v4/searching.md

 # => becomes '*pancakes* *waffles*'
 {% endhighlight %}

-If you want to manage auto-wildcarding in a more controlled fashion, since v3.1.0 Thinking Sphinx provides the `ThinkingSphinx::Query.wildcard` method:
+If you want to manage auto-wildcarding in a more controlled fashion there's the `ThinkingSphinx::Query.wildcard` method:

 {% highlight ruby %}
 Article.search 'pancakes', :conditions => {